Ibrahim of the Ottoman Empire: Deposition and execution

 Mass discontent was caused by the Venetian blockade of the Dardanelles—which created scarcities in the capital—and the imposition of heavy taxes during a war economy to pay for Ibrahim's whims.
-In 1647 the Grand Vizier Salih Pasha, Kösem Sultan, and the şeyhülislam Abdürrahim Efendi unsuccessfully plotted to depose the sultan and replace him with one of his sons.
+In 1647 the Grand Vizier Nevesinli Salih Pasha, Kösem Sultan, and the şeyhülislam Abdürrahim Efendi unsuccessfully plotted to depose the sultan and replace him with one of his sons.
 Salih Pasha was executed, and Kösem Sultan was exiled from the harem.

 The next year, the Janissaries and members of the ulema revolted.
-On 8 August 1648, corrupt Grand Vizier Aḥmed Pasha was strangled and torn to shreds by an angry mob, gaining the posthumous nickname "Hezarpare" ("thousand pieces").
+On 8 August 1648, corrupt Grand Vizier Ahmed Pasha was strangled and torn to shreds by an angry mob, gaining the posthumous nickname "Hezarpare" ("thousand pieces").
 On the same day, Ibrahim was seized and imprisoned in Topkapı Palace.
-Kösem gave consent to her son's fall, saying "In the end he will leave neither you nor me alive.
+Kösem gave consent to her son's fall, saying "In the end, he will leave neither you nor me alive.
 We will lose control of the government.
 The whole society is in ruins.
 Have him removed from the throne immediately."

 Ibrahim's six-year-old son Meḥmed was made sultan.
-The new grand vizier, Ṣofu Meḥmed Pasha, petitioned the sheikh ul-Islam for a fatwā sanctioning Ibrahim's execution.
+The new grand vizier, Sofu Mehmed Pasha, petitioned the sheikh ul-Islam for a fatwā sanctioning Ibrahim's execution.
 It was granted, with the message "if there are two caliphs, kill one of them."
 Kösem also gave her consent.
 Two executioners were sent for; one being the chief executioner who had served under Ibrahim.
 As the executioners drew closer, it was reported that Ibrahim's last words were: "Is there no one among those who have eaten my bread who will take pity on me and protect me?
 These cruel men have come to kill me.
 Mercy!
 Mercy!"
 As his mother, Kösem Sultan, and officials watched from a palace window, Ibrahim was strangled on 18 August 1648.
 His death was the second regicide in the history of the Ottoman Empire.